 The UK rail network is serviced by over 25 different train operators.
 Luckily, their tickets all follow the same terms and conditions.
+You can check the National Rail Conditions of Travel here.

 UK rail tickets are automatically issued in the name of the purchaser.
 Don’t worry though, they are valid for anybody to use and you are not required to produce ID when travelling (unless a railcard has been used).

-- Infant: under 5 years old, up to two infants can travel free of charge with each fare paying passenger.
+- Infant: under 5 years old, up to two infants can travel free of charge with each fare-paying passenger.

-- Child: 5-15 years old, a 50% discount is automatically applied to the ticket price.
+- Child: 5-15 years old; a 50% discount is automatically applied to the ticket price.
 It is a good idea to carry proof of the child's age when travelling, just in case.

 - Adult: over 16 years old.